Richard D. Heffner Open Mind Lecture

 Richard Heffner was born in New York City in 1925 and received his B.A. and M.A. from Columbia University.
 It was as the host of The Open Mind that Heffner was known best, interviewing luminaries from Margaret Mead and Elie Wiesel, to Bill Moyers, and President Jimmy Carter.
 In 1963, after the assassination in Mississippi of civil rights leader Medgar Evers, he sat down with four civil rights leaders—Wyatt Tee Walker, James Farmer, Alan Morrison and Malcolm X—to discuss the state of race relations in America.
 Richard Heffner’s careful listening and probing questions were familiar to his students.
 His colleagues noted, “What he loved most was teaching.
 Great students were his inspiration and his joy.”

-9th Richard D. Heffner Open Mind Lecture: Ambassador Jeff Flake
+Richard D. Heffner Open Mind Lecture featuring Doug Jones

 |